-Circle Round has earned numerous honors, including a Parents' Choice Gold Award, a Webby nomination, and featured spots at the The UK International Radio Drama Festival and HEAR Now Festival.
-Circle Round was also the recipient of a major grant from the Henry Luce Foundation.
+Circle Round has earned numerous honors, including a Parents' Choice Gold Award, Webby nominations, and featured spots at the The UK International Radio Drama Festival and HEAR Now Festival.
+Circle Round was the recipient of a major grant from the Henry Luce Foundation.

 Rebecca Sheir has brought thousands of stories to life as a public radio reporter and host, appearing on such shows as Morning Edition, All Things Considered, Here & Now, The Splendid Table and Marketplace.
-She's hosted several weekly news programs, including AK (Alaska Public Radio Network) and Metro Connection (WAMU 88.5), along with podcasts for the Folger Shakespeare Library (Shakespeare Unlimited) and Slate Magazine (Placemakers).
+She's hosted several weekly news programs, including AK (Alaska Public Radio Network) and Metro Connection (WAMU 88.5), along with podcasts for the Folger Shakespeare Library and Slate Magazine.
 Rebecca holds an MFA in Creative Nonfiction from the University of Iowa.
 Her first book, Onions and Garlic, was adapted from a Circle Round episode and published by PJ Library.
 She's also the author of the Circle Round picture books series, published by Storey Publishing.